sst/guide/_chapters/call-the-create-api.md

 1. We make our create call in `createNote` by making a POST request to `/notes` and passing in our note object.

 2. For now the note object is simply the content of the note.
-We are creating these notes without the attachment for now.
+We are creating these notes without an attachment for now.

-3. Finally, after the note is created we redirect the note to the URL `/notes/NOTE_ID`.
-Of course, that page does not exist yet but we will create it soon.
+3. Finally, after the note is created we redirect to our home page.

-And that's it.
-If you switch over to your browser and try submitting your form, it should successfully navigate over to your new note page.
+And that's it; if you switch over to your browser and try submitting your form, it should successfully navigate over to our home page.

 ![New note created screenshot]({{ site.url }}/assets/new-note-created.png)

 Next let's upload our file to S3 and add an attachment to our note.